vagnum08/cpupower-gui/README.md

 gapplication action org.rnd2.cpupower_gui Performance

 ```
+Since version `0.9.0` the command line supports setting the CPUs based on a configuration file and setting user-defined profiles.

+To apply the default configuration just run `cpupower-gui --apply-config`.
+To apply a profile run `cpupower-gui --apply-profile Performance`.
+If the name of the profile contains spaces use quotes, e.g. `cpupower-gui --apply-profile "Custom profile"`.

+# System configuration and User profiles
+## System configuration

+Since version `0.9.0`, `cpupower-gui` can be configured using configuration files.
+The system configuration file is located in `/etc/cpupower_gui.conf`.
+Users can add `.conf` files in `/etc/cpupower_gui.d` to override the default behaviour.
+The settings in these files override the behaviour of `cpupower-gui` system-wide.

+Alternatively, users can add their configuration in `~/.config/cpupower_gui/`.
+The settings defined in that location take precedence over the ones defined in `/etc/`.

+Currently, the only available settings are:
+- `profile` under the `Profile` section,
+- `allcpus_default` under the `GUI` section.

+The `profile` option sets the name of the profile to use when using `--apply-config` option (Default: Balanced)
+The `allcpus_default` option controls the default state of the `To All CPUs` toggle of the GUI (Default: False).

+## User profiles

+User profiles are text files with a `.profile` suffix.
+These files should be placed either in `/etc/cpupower_gui.d/` or `~/.config/cpupower_gui/`.
+Profiles placed in `/etc/cpupower_gui.d/` are then available to all users.

+An [example profile](data/cpupower_gui.d/my_profile.profile.ex) is available at `/etc/cpupower_gui.d/my_profile.profile.ex`.
+For more information about the profile format see [here](data/cpupower_gui.d/README).

+By default, there are two auto-generated profiles named `Balanced` and `Performance`.

+## systemd units

+Since version 0.9.0, two systemd units have been added; a "system" and a "user" one.

+The `cpupower-gui.service` applies the configuration as defined in `/etc/cpupower_gui.conf` during boot.
+The `cpupower-gui-user.service` applies the user configuration during login (see notes below).

+In a single-user environment the system service is preferable.

+In a multi-user environment, the user service gives each user the ability to customise the profiles based on their needs.
+When the user logs into the system, their settings will automatically apply.

+Notes:
+- The `cpupower-gui-user.service` currently depends on `graphical.target`.
+This is tested and works with Gnome Shell.
+If it doesn't work on a different display manager, open an issue.
+- To apply the settings during login the user must be active and local to the system.
+This means that the user must have access to the hardware, so it won't work when the user logs in through `ssh`.
+- To apply the settings over `ssh` the user will need root access.

 # Manual Installation
 This package uses the [Meson build system](https://mesonbuild.com/) for build configuration and [Ninja](https://ninja-build.org/) as the backend build system.